juhair-cupcake/wp-docker/README.md

 # Docker-wp

-This repo is for testing my wp-themes.
-I want to built some wp theme from scratch and run those here using docker.
+This repo is for running WP in a `Docker Container`.

 ## Run it